Emirates Capital Asset Management (ECAM)

 1 Year Rolling Bond Performance

-• Over the past 12 months rolling period the top performing bond asset class has been U.S. High Yield Bonds with Int'l Corporate Bonds the worst performing.
+- Over the past 12 months rolling period the top performing bond asset class has been Int'l High Yield Bonds with Int'l Gov't Inflation Protected Treasury Bonds the worst performing.

-• The U.S. Total Bond Market (RED) and the International (ex-U.S.) Total Bond Market (BLUE) have delivered negative returns over the past year.
+- The U.S. Total Bond Market (RED) and the International (ex-U.S.) Total Bond Market (BLUE) have delivered positive returns over the past year.

 3 Month Rolling Bond Performance

-• Over the past 3 month rolling period the top performing bond asset class has been International High Yield Bonds with U.S. Gov't Inflation Protected Treasury Bonds lagging.
+- Over the past 3 month rolling period the top performing bond asset class has been Int'l Corporate Bonds with US High Yield Bonds lagging.

 1 Month Rolling Bond Performance

-• Over the past 1 month rolling period the top performing bond asset class has been Int'l Corporate Bonds with US Gov't Inflation Protected Bonds lagging.
+- Over the past 1 month rolling period the top performing bond asset class has been Int'l Corporate Bonds with US Treasury Bonds lagging.

 Past Week Bond Asset Class Performance

-• Over the past week US High Yield Bonds were the top performing bond class with Int'l Treasury Bonds lagging.
+- Over the past week US Gov't Inflation Protected Bonds were the top performing bond class.

-• The U.S. Total Bond Market (RED) and the International (ex-U.S.) Total Bond Market (BLUE) posted mixed returns over the past week.
+- The U.S. Total Bond Market (RED) and the International (ex-U.S.) Total Bond Market (BLUE) posted lower returns over the past week.

 Commentary: